0xPolygonMiden/miden-base/docs/architecture/accounts.md

 ## Account creation

-For an account to exist it must be present in the [account DB](state.md#account-database) kept on the Miden node(s).
+For an account to exist it must be present in the [account database](state.md#account-database) kept on the Miden node(s).

-However, new accounts can be created locally by users using a wallet.
+However, new accounts can be created locally by users using the Miden client.
 The process is as follows:

-* Alice creates a new account ID (according to the account types) using a wallet.
+* Alice creates a new account ID (according to the account types) using the Miden client.
 * Alice's Miden client asks the Miden node to check if the new ID already exists.
 * Alice shares the ID with Bob (eg. when Alice wants to receive funds).
 * Bob executes a transaction and creates a note that contains an asset for Alice.
 * Alice consumes Bob's note to receive the asset in a transaction.
-* Depending on the account storage mode (private vs. public) and transaction type (local vs. network) the operator eventually receives the new account ID and - if the transaction is correct - adds the ID to the account DB.
+* Depending on the account storage mode (private vs. public) and transaction type (local vs. network) the operator eventually receives the new account ID and - if the transaction is correct - adds the ID to the account database.

 A user can create an account in one of the following manners: